ssiar-fastly/edge_deploy/README.md

 ### Advanced Error Handling and Retry Logic

 - **Retry Mechanism:** The script now includes a retry mechanism for API calls, automatically retrying up to three times with a waiting period for transient network or server errors.
-- **Enhanced Error Messages:** More informative error messages are provided, especially for HTTP 401 Unauthorized errors, to aid in troubleshooting.
+- **Enhanced Error Messages:** More informative error messages are provided, especially for HTTP 401 Unauthorized errors and for specific issues like failing to clone a service on Fastly.
+If a "failed to clone service" error occurs, the script suggests checking your Fastly API token or creating a new one.

 ### Edge Security Object Management